Jayaprabahar/favouritezoo/README.md

-Perfomed Constructor autowiring which is best to maintain immutability Created separate request POJO for entities to avoid vulnearble injections "https://rules.sonarsource.com/java/tag/spring/RSPEC-4684"
+1. Perfomed Constructor autowiring which is best to maintain immutability
+1. Created separate request POJO for entities to avoid vulnearble injections "https://rules.sonarsource.com/java/tag/spring/RSPEC-4684"
-@ResponseStatus(HttpStatus.OK) is not added for getMappings, because it is a default status code
+1.	@ResponseStatus(HttpStatus.OK) is not added for getMappings, because it is a default status code

-Since there is only one implementation, I didn't add Service interface
+1. Since there is only one implementation, I didn't add Service interface
+1. Gatling scripting

+# DOCKER

+## Run on local docker engine

+A simple working dockerfile implementation is added as part of this source code.
+All you need is to run your local Docker engine (Eg:- docker desktop) and execute the following commands sequentially.
+*	docker build -t favouritezoo .
+*	docker run -p 8080:8080 favouritezoo

+If you feel it is working smooth, then
+*	docker push jayaprabahar/favouritezoo:latest

+## 	Push image into your Dockerhub
+*	docker tag favouritezoo jayaprabahar/favouritezoo:latest
+*	docker push jayaprabahar/favouritezoo:latest
+The push refers to repository [docker.io/jayaprabahar/favouritezoo]
+latest: digest: sha256:6847213ec5e98ce26c0f5247f44db356147a2e48e38bff4b9c8619d482d625bf size: 1166

+## 	Pull image from my/your Dockerhub

+I already pushed the image into my dockerhub.
+Its a public one.
+You can pull from three or you can pull from your own docker registry (acr/dockerhub), and run it
+*	docker pull jayaprabahar/favouritezoo:latest
+*	docker run -p 8080:8080 jayaprabahar/favouritezoo

+# CONTIANER ORCHESTRATION & CLOUD

+I added k8s configuration for deployment & service.

+This configuration will work seemlessly in Azure, if you already tagged the image with you AzureContainerRegistry

+*	az acr list --resource-group VotingAppResourceGroup --query "[].{acrLoginServer:loginServer}" --output table
+*	docker tag favouritezoo <Your_ACR_Login_server>/favouritezoo:latest

+Example
+*	docker tag favouritezoo jpvotingappacr.azurecr.io/favouritezoo:latest

 # TODO
-Implement Docker
-Implement Kubernetes
-Deploy in Azure
 Add Swagger 3
 Add Unit testing
 Add Load testing script

 # Welcome